sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ### 3. Prepare the Batch Change Specification File for Upload

 Once the Batch Change specification is created, it needs to be converted to a string variable value to be passed to the GraphQL API.

+For those familiar with the Sourcegraph CLI, [src-cli](https://sourcegraph.com/github.com/sourcegraph/src-cli), this is analogous to execute the src batch new command where you can generate a YAML file with a default batch spec.

 **Example: Batch Change Specification**
 ```python